 The providers offering this service to companies are as follows:

-It should be noted that the subsidies from suppliers and the premium from the Fonds nova naturstroum can be cumulated with any state subsidies for the same project.
+It should be noted that the subsidies from suppliers can be accumulated with any state subsidies for the same project.

 After the heating installation has been carried out

-- Approval of any new heating installation using diesel, solid fuel or gas by the SCRB Department of the Chambre des Métiers.
+• Approval of any new heating installation using diesel, solid fuel or gas by the SCRB Department of the Chambre des Métiers mendatory.